 The mission of the Johnson County Arts & Heritage Center art exhibitions program is to celebrate the diversity and rich culture of our home.
 It is our goal to create thought-provoking exhibitions that encourage a new perspective of Johnson County’s place within the global community.
-Exhibitions are diverse in medium and artists with a five-show rotation throughout the year.

 Many of the works in the exhibit are available for purchase directly through the artist, and all proceeds are retained by the artist.

 All art exhibitions are free to view by the public.
 See calendar below for this year's exhibition schedule.

 For information on other JCPRD galleries visit our Satellite Galleries page.